 Tests to find cancer in the bladder

 A CT (computerised tomography) scan uses x-ray beams to take many pictures of the inside of your body and then compiles them into one detailed, cross-sectional picture.
-If the scan is checking for bladder cancer, it may be called a CT-IVP (intravenous pyelogram) or a triple-phase abdomino-pelvic CT.
+If the scan is checking for urothelial carcinoma, it may be called a CT-IVP (intravenous pyelogram) or a triple-phase abdomino-pelvic CT.

 CT scans are usually done at a hospital or a radiology clinic.
 Your doctor will give you instructions about eating and drinking before the scan.
-As part of the procedure, a dye, sometimes called the contrast, will be injected into one of your veins.
+As part of the procedure, a dye, sometimes called the contrast, will be injected into a vein to make the pictures clearer.
 The dye travels through your bloodstream to the kidneys, ureters and bladder, and shows up any abnormal areas.
-You will then lie on an examination table and pass through the CT scanner, which is large and round like a doughnut.
+You will then lie on an examination table that moves in and out of the scanner, which is large and round like a doughnut.

 The scan is usually done three times: once before the dye is injected, once immediately afterwards, and then again a bit later.
 The dye may make you feel flushed and cause some discomfort in your abdomen.
 Symptoms should ease quickly, but tell the doctor if you feel unwell.
 The whole procedure takes 30–45 minutes.

-The dye used in a CT scan usually contains iodine.
-If you have had an allergic reaction to iodine or dyes during a previous scan, tell your medical team beforehand.
-You should also let them know if you are diabetic, have kidney disease or are pregnant.
+The dye used in a CT scan can cause allergies in some people.
+If you've had a reaction to dyes during a previous scan, tell your medical team beforehand.
+You should also let them know if you are diabetic, have kidney disease or may be pregnant.

 Less commonly, an MRI (magnetic resonance imaging) scan may be used to check for bladder cancer.
-This scan uses magnetic waves to create detailed cross-sectional pictures of organs in your abdomen.
-You should let your medical team know if you have a pacemaker, as the magnetic waves can interfere with some pacemakers.
+This scan uses a powerful magnet to build up cross-sectional pictures of organs in your abdomen.
+Before the scan, let your medical team know if you have a pacemaker, as the magnetic waves can interfere with some types of pacemakers.

 The noisy, narrow machine makes some people feel anxious or claustrophobic.
 If you think you may become distressed, mention it beforehand to your medical team.
 You may be given a mild sedative to help you relax or you might be able to bring someone into the room with you for support.
-You will usually be offered headphones or earplugs.
+You will usually be offered earplugs or headphones to listen to music.

-The MRI scan may take between 30 and 90 minutes.
+The MRI scan takes between 30 and 90 minutes.

-A CT or MRI can sometimes show how far the bladder cancer has spread, but you might also need further tests such as an FDG-PET scan, a radioisotope bone scan or x-rays.
-In some cases, cancer cells that have spread outside the bladder are not detected in further tests.
+A CT or MRI scan can sometimes show how far the bladder cancer has spread, but you might also need further imaging tests such as a radioisotope bone scan, x-rays or an FDG-PET scan.

 Radioisotope bone scan

-A radioisotope scan may be done to see if any cancer cells have spread to the bones.
-This will usually only be done if the tumour is advanced or you have bone pain.
+A radioisotope scan may be done to see whether the cancer has spread to the bones.
 It may also be called a whole body bone scan (WBBS) or simply a bone scan.

 You may need x-rays if a particular area looks abnormal in other tests or is causing symptoms.
 A chest x-ray may be taken to check the health of your lungs and for any signs the cancer has spread.
 This is sometimes done with the CT scanner.

-To come up with your prognosis, your doctor will consider test results, the type of cancer you have, the rate and depth of tumour growth, how well you respond to treatment, and other factors such as your age, fitness and medical history.
+To work out your prognosis, your doctor will consider test results, the type of bladder cancer you have, the rate and depth of tumour growth, how well you respond to treatment, and other factors such as your age, fitness and medical history.

 Staging bladder cancer

 To help plan treatment, tumours are given a stage to describe the extent of the cancer in the body.
-The most common staging system for bladder cancer is the TNM system (see below).
+The most common staging system for bladder cancer is the TNM system.

 Grading bladder cancer

-Your doctor may talk to you about the grade of the cancer.
+The biopsy results will also tell your doctor about the grade of the cancer.
 This describes how quickly a cancer might grow.
-Knowing the grade helps your specialist predict how likely the cancer is to come back and if you need further treatment after surgery.
+Knowing the grade helps your specialist predict how likely the cancer is to come back (recur) and if you need further treatment after surgery.

-High grade – The cancer cells look very abnormal and grow quickly.
-They are more likely to spread into the bladder muscle.
+The cancer cells look very abnormal and grow quickly.
+They are more likely to spread both into the bladder muscle and outside the bladder.

 Carcinoma in situ (stage Tis in the TNM system) is a high-grade tumour that needs immediate, and sometimes aggressive, treatment to prevent it invading the muscle layer.